fardog/mermaid-cli/README.md

 Render [mermaid chart description][mermaid] files to PNG or SVG.

-**Warning:** This is a very early release; not everything may work as expected.
-PNG output works pretty well, but isn't thoroughly tested.
-SVGs can be output, but are and are non-standard and text labels are imperfect.
+**Note:** This is an early release; PNG support is good but SVG is not.
+Please see the known issues below.

 ## Installation